legion-core/Zero-OS/README.md

 1. rpm-fusion (complete stack)
 2. rpm-fusion-tainted (for nvidia-open drivers)
-3. VS Code repo (official Microsoft repo)
+3. VS Code repo (official Microsoft repo; added as VS Code Flatpak is a bit hacky, so this gives users the ability to install VS Code at the system level)
 4. Brave Browser repo (official)
 5. Vivaldi Browser repo (official)
 6. starship COPR (official COPR to install starship on Fedora)